Improving Forward Compatibility in Class Incremental Learning by Increasing Representation Rank and Feature Richness: Experiments

 \paragraph{Non-exemplar-based approach:} While the effectiveness of RFR is demonstrated for the most popular CIL methods in Section~\ref{subsec:sota_experiment}, they all belong to exemplar-based approaches.
 Therefore, we further conduct an analysis of RFR for the non-exemplar-based CIL approach, IL2A~\citep{zhu2021class}.
 The results presented in Table~\ref{tab:exemplar_free} exhibit significant performance enhancements, indicating an average improvement of 1.16\%.

 \paragraph{Larger-scale dataset and models:} In addition to evaluating RFR's performance under the widely used benchmark settings, we extend our evaluation to a larger-scale dataset.
+Due to the high computational demands of the ImageNet-1000 dataset and our limited resources, we evaluate RFR using only a single method.
 As shown in Table~\ref{tab:imagenet1k}, RFR continues to demonstrate its effectiveness for ImageNet-1000 dataset.
 Furthermore, we analyze RFR's performance with larger-scale models.
 The results presented in Table~\ref{tab:resnet50} underscore RFR's efficacy across a range of larger-scale models, including ResNet-50 and ViT-Small~\citep{lee2021vision}.